ipv64net/node64_client/devices/Docker/README.md

 ```sh
 docker compose build
 ```
-3. Edit the Node #Secret in the docker-compose.yml
+3. Edit the Node #Secret in the docker-compose.yml or create .env file in same directory and insert ipv64NodeSecret=<Node #Secret>
 4. run
 ```sh
 docker compose up -d
 ```
 ## Installation with Prebuild Container CLI

-1. Before starting the container you have to replace <Node #Secret> with your Node Secret
+1. Before starting the container you have to replace ${ipv64NodeSecret} with your Node Secret
 ```sh
 docker run -d \
   --name node64_client \